phhei/FramingNN/ReadMe.md

 Besides to the comment block at the beginning of the files we want to present the important parameters here.

-### Predict the right output...
+### Predict the right output

-We implemented various modes for predicting an output.
+We implemented several modes for predicting an output.
 We present the modes now.

 #### Predict the embedded user label (token by token)